-6. How is the study being funded?
+4. How is the study being funded?

 The Corridor E5 Planning & ROW Preservation Study is being funding through the voter-approved 2019 Williamson County Road Bond Program.
 ROW acquisition and transportation funding were not included in the bond.
-Future funding for construction of transportation projects can come from many sources; the most common are bonds, tolling and partnerships between federal, state, county, and city governments.
+Future funding for construction of transportation projects can come from many sources; the most common are bonds and partnerships between federal, state, county, and city governments.
 At this time, the corridor is not being planned as a toll road.

-7. What is the Williamson County Long-Range Transportation Plan?
+5. What is the Williamson County Long-Range Transportation Plan?

 The Williamson County Commissioners Court adopted the Long-Range Transportation Plan (LRTP) in October 2009.
 The plan is regularly updated based on current needs, population projections, and anticipated future mobility and safety needs in Williamson County.
 The planning process to develop the LRTP involves working with the public, cities, neighboring counties, and transportation and planning agencies to gather input and coordinate connectivity and mobility.
+To learn more about the LRTP, click here.